-1997, 1998b).
-In this plot (Fig. F31), it is important to realize that different plumes are geochemically distinct; in particular, lavas of varying age, from ~82 Ma to Pliocene-Pleistocene, associated with the Kerguelen plume define a Nb/Y-Zr/Y trajectory along the lower boundary for the Icelandic plume (Fig. F31).
-We conclude that the Kerguelen plume plots on this line in the lower left portion of the plot.
-Basement basalts from several locations on the Kerguelen Plateau and Broken Ridge also lie along this trend (namely, Sites 747, 1136, 1138, 1140, 1141, and 1142).
-Two other locations are in the Icelandic field (Sites 749 and 750), and two others lie in the MORB field (Sites 738 and 1137); however, basalts from these latter two sites do not have MORB geochemical characteristics (Figs. F9, F25).
-We infer that basalts from Sites 738 and 1137 are in the MORB field because they are plumederived basalts that have been contaminated by continental crust (Figs. F25, F31).
-The effects of crustal contamination are obvious in the Sr, Nd, and Pb isotope characteristics of Site 738 basalts (Figs. F9, F10).
-Isotope data are not yet available for Site 1137 basalts, but the clasts of garnet-biotite gneiss in a conglomerate intercalated with these basalts (Fig. F46) unambiguously show that continental crust is present in the oceanic environment of Elan Bank.
+A Nb/Y vs. Zr/Y plot has been used to distinguish between lavas derived from the Icelandic plume and North Atlantic MORB (Fitton et al., 1997, 1998).
+In this plot (Fig. 31), it is important to realize that different plumes are geochemically distinct; in particular, lavas of varying age, from ~82 Ma to Pliocene-Pleistocene, associated with the Kerguelen plume define a Nb/Y-Zr/Y trajectory along the lower boundary for the Icelandic plume (Fig. 31).
+We conclude that the Kerguelen plume plots on this line in the lower left portion of the figure.
+Basement basalts from several locations on the Kerguelen Plateau (and Broken Ridge?) also lie along this trend (namely, Sites 747, 1138, 1138, and 1140).
+Two other locations are in the Icelandic field (Sites 749 and 750), and two others lie in the MORB field (Sites 738 and 1137); however, basalts from these latter two sites do not have MORB geochemical characteristics (Figs. 9, 25).
+We infer that basalts from Sites 738 and 1137 are in the MORB field because they are plume-derived basalts that have been contaminated by continental crust (Fig. 25).
+The effects of crustal contamination are obvious in the Sr, Nd, and Pb isotopic characteristics of Site 738 basalts (Figs. 9, 10).
+Isotopic data are not yet available for Site 1137 basalts, but the clasts of garnet-biotite- gneiss in a conglomerate intercalated with these basalts (Fig. 45) unambiguously show that continental crust is present in the oceanic environment of Elan Bank.

 Continental material, whether derived from continental crust or subcrustal continental lithosphere, is occasionally incorporated into oceanic lithosphere.
 At one end of the spectrum are microcontinents such as Seychelles and Jan Mayen, which maintain normal continental crustal thicknesses when isolated in ocean basins by jumps of seafloor spreading centers, with or without involvement of mantle plumes.
 At the other end of the spectrum are subtle geochemical signatures in otherwise typical mid-ocean ridge basalts that have been interpreted to represent the influence of deeply recycled continental material or subcrustal continental lithosphere (e.g., Mahoney et al., 1996).
 As described above, interpreted continental components of the Kerguelen Plateau and Broken Ridge encompass a range of petrologic, geochemical, and geophysical signatures and, therefore, may be accounted for by more than one process.
 However, the simplest mechanism for incorporating continental material into the Kerguelen Plateau-Broken Ridge LIP is a ridge jump postdating the breakup and initial seafloor spreading between India and Antarctica.
 One or more ridge jumps to the north would have transferred continental parts of the Indian plate to oceanic portions of the Antarctic plate, accounting for features like Elan Bank and the portion of the SKP characterized by continental crustal velocities.
-Published plate motion models (e.g., Fig. F2) do not show any ridge jumps because the oceanic crust between Antarctic and Kerguelen Plateau formed during the long Cretaceous Normal Superchron and, therefore, is not datable using the usual technique of marine magnetic anomaly identification.
+Published plate motion models (Fig. 2) do not show any ridge jumps because the oceanic crust between Antarctic and Kerguelen Plateau formed during the long Cretaceous Normal Superchron and, therefore, is not datable using the usual technique of marine magnetic anomaly identification.
 Nevertheless, the unambiguously continental garnet-biotite gneiss recovered as clasts in a conglomerate intercalated with basement basalt at Site 1137 on Elan Bank strongly suggests that at least one northward ridge jump transferred a continental fragment (Elan Bank) from the Indian to the Antarctic plate.